 A SMM can be used individually or in conjunction with a SACM to manage a combined total of eight loads.
-SMMs operate independently when used in conjunction with the SACM.

-- Use Priorities A/C 1-4 on the SACM as the top priorities, then up to four SMMs as Priorities 5-8. - Use only select A/C priorities on the SACM as the top priorities, then use additional SMMs as the remaining priorities. - To reduce the loads returned to the generator all at once, it is best to set the SMM priorities to follow after the last HVAC load has returned.
-This allows the generator to accept loads gradually, reducing the potential for additional nuisance load shed events.
+- SACM inputs 1-4 have fixed priorities of 1-4, respectively.
+SMM's can be individually set to priorities 1-8. - To reduce loads returned to the generator all at once, it is best to set SMM priorities to follow after the last HVAC load has returned.
+This allows the generator to accept loads gradually, reducing the potential for additional nuisance load shed events. - A SMM can share a priority with an A/C priority on the SACM provided the generator is sized to handle the combined surge load from both appliances. - Sharing priorities can allow up to 12 loads to be managed in a correctly sized system.

-In any combination of modules, the recovery times after a loss of utility power or shutdown due to overload are shown in Table 2-1.
+In any combination of modules, recovery times after a loss of utility power or shutdown due to overload are shown in Table 2-1.

-NOTE: For digital thermostats where a 24 VAC thermostat wire is not available, an SMM must be used to break the power at the HVAC load itself.
+NOTE: For digital thermostats where a 24 VAC thermostat wire is not available, a SMM must be used to break the power at the HVAC load itself.